CodeScop/Oge-Mai-Field-Guide/rizaogeresources.md

-LAST UPDATED 31 JAN 2021
+LAST UPDATED 22 FEB 2021

 If something says FOREST or DESERT, go check out those guides to find out the best sources there (if you want to spend the time or coins to travel to a different region).
 We're sticking to Riza-only otherwise.